Harvesting mason bee cocoons is a quick and easy way to ensure a healthier mason bee population!

 Cardboard BeeTubes with Inserts

-First, remove the Easy-Tear Inserts from the Cardboard BeeTubes (save these for next season), then choose one of the options below.
+First, remove the Spring Inserts for Mason Bees from the Cardboard BeeTubes (save the cardboard tubes for next season), then choose one of the options below.

 Option 1: Got lots of Inserts?
 Soak the Inserts in warm water for 10-15 minutes to loosen the glue.